Carmen Kynard's Teaching & Research Site on Race, Writing, and the Classroom

 Black Student Protest at Rutgers

 At this point in time, it is not strange to see black professors on college campuses, though there are still very few outside of the HBCUs (Historically Black Colleges and Universities).
-It seems safe to say that you would not be surprised to see a black person with a college degree from a state university, though those places still do not welcome enough of us there.
-There seem to be offices of multicultural affairs or diversity initiatives on every college campus.
+It seems safe to say that it is rather unsurprising to see a black person with a college degree from a state university, though those places still do not welcome enough of us there.
+There seem to be offices of multicultural affairs or diversity/inclusion on every college campus.
 Even though you will have to look far and wide at many colleges, you can still find courses that include non-white people’s histories and perspectives in the curriculum.
 Before 1965, none of this was imaginable.
 What is especially worth knowing and understanding here was that these changes were designed by college students… by black college students!
-You need only go back and see what it was like for James Meredith when he tried to attend the University of Mississippi to see exactly the kind of challenges these students were up against (Meredith’s story pertains to the south but the north, despite its reputation, was not welcoming).
+You need only go back and see what it was like for James Meredith when he tried to attend the University of Mississippi to see exactly the kind of challenges these students were up against (Meredith’s story pertains to the south but the north, despite its reputation, was not welcoming either).
 We will call this important history the Black Campus Movement, a name coined by Ibram Rogers who you will find in the playlist below.

 Black Student Protest at Rutgers (Conklin Hall)